arduino/help-center-content/content/Hardware Support/GIGA R1/Burn-the-bootloader-on-GIGA-R1-WiFi.md

 <a id="prepare"></a>

 ## Prepare your GIGA R1 WiFI for bootloader flashing

+To burn the bootloader on GIGA R1 WiFi, it needs to be connected in DFU mode:

 1. Connect your GIGA R1 WiFi to your computer using a USB cable.